cjmontgom/state-of-mind/README.md

 - Typescript
 - Express
 - Mocha & Chai (for testing the back end)
-- Styled components (for the absolutely excellent styling)
+- Styled components (for the absolutely flawless UI styling)

 #### Quickstart